Providing much needed funds for further research. It will also enable TENA to help more men to avoid or minimise incontinence via education programs.

 TENA research conducted in 2014 found that many men are more embarrassed than women with incontinence.
 Due to a fear of humiliation and the threat to their masculinity, they try to cope with it on their own, do not seek help until it has a significant impact on their health or lifestyle, and they create their own “home style” strategies to cope (4)

 Incontinence can be a delicate subject for all of us, not just for the people affected.
 Due to the stigma and embarrassment associated with the condition, it can be difficult for patients/clients to discuss the topic.
-Here is the link to how to raise the topic.

 Certain alpha- blocker medications can be used.
 These medications relax the bladder neck muscles and muscle fibres in the prostate and make it easier to empty the bladder.
 Examples include tamsulosin, alfuzosin, silodosin, doxazosin and terazosin (9)